CENG501-Projects/CENG501-Fall2024/ErturkKayman/Readme.md

 1) Increasing the accuracy of both near and far objects by obtaining superior image features.
 2) Improving the time performence of the visual transformer by reducing the number of tokens in the irrelevant regions.

 First step of the architecture is to create a feature map by using DLA-34 as a backbone.
-From a monocular image which has the dimensions W x H x 3, a feature map with dimensions Ws x Hs x C is obtained where S is a hyperparameter.
+From a monocular image which has the dimensions $(W \times H \times 3)$, a feature map with dimensions $(W_s \times H_s \times C)$ is obtained where S is a hyperparameter.
 Then, the feature map is fed into the following modules:
 ### 2.1.1 Cluster Center Estimation (CCE)

 Cluster center estimation module decides the cluster centers based on the importance of the coordinates.
 Each region has different importance and two facts are considered to decide the importance of the region.